Center for Diversity and Inclusion

 - Ambition Grande École Program

-Co-developed with ENS Paris-Saclay and École des Ponts, this program is aimed at scholarship holders and young women from local CPGE (primary and secondary schools) in the region.
+Co-developed with ENS Paris-Saclay and the École nationale des ponts et chaussées, this program is aimed at scholarship holders and young women from local CPGE (primary and secondary school) schools in the region.
 It includes:

 → Methodological webinars to optimize work and preparation for competitive exams;

-→ Tutoring and mentoring by engineering students from the school;
+→ Tutoring and mentoring by students from Grandes Ecoles;

-→ Campus visits to create benchmarks and strengthen motivation;
+→ Campus visits to create benchmarks, allow for projection and strengthen motivation;

-→ The allocation of living grants and the reimbursement of competition fees;
+→ The allocation of living grants and reimbursement of competition fees.

 - Support for the oral exams of the Centrale-Supélec competition